Palo Alto Explained: My Real-World Guide to Mastering Cybersecurity

 Comparisons and Competitive Landscape

-• vs. Zscaler (in SASE): Zscaler is a born-in-the-cloud SASE leader and a primary competitor to Prisma SASE.
-[26] Zscaler's strength is its massive global cloud network.
-Palo Alto Networks' advantage is its deep heritage in best-in-class security, ensuring that the 'security' part of SASE is second to none, and its ability to offer a single-vendor solution that covers both on-premise firewalls and SASE.
+• vs. Zscaler (in SASE): Zscaler is a cloud-native SASE giant and a major competitor.
+Their strength is their huge global network.
+Palo Alto's edge comes from its deep roots in best-of-breed security, ensuring the 'S' in SASE is as strong as it gets, and its ability to offer a single solution for both cloud and on-premise security.

 Tech solutions and digital innovations for Palo Alto in modern business